P-p-H-d/mlib/README.md

 'name' shall be a C identifier that will be used to identify the container.

+The CMP operator is used to sort the queue so that it always returns the minimum of the queue.
+The EQUAL operator is used to identify an item on UPDATE or REMOVE operations.
+It may uncorrelated to CMP.

+The object oplist is expected to have at least the following operators (INIT, INIT\_SET, SET, CLEAR, CMP and EQUAL), otherwise default operators are used.
+If there is no given oplist, the default oplist for standard C type is used or a globaly registered oplist is used.
+The created methods will use the operators to init, set and clear the contained object.

 #### PRIOQUEUE\_OPLIST(name, [, oplist])

 Define the oplist of the prioqueue defined with 'name' and potentially 'oplist'.
+If there is no given oplist, the default oplist for standard C type is used.

 #### Created methods